jgouin/ECF_Restaurant/README.md

 ## Run Locally

-Clone the project on you terminal with:
+Clone the project on your terminal with:

 - git clone https://github.com/jgouin/ECF_Restaurant.git